lightning/bolts/02-peer-protocol.md

 Similarly, for the fundee's `funding_signed` message; better to remember a channel which never opens (and time out) than let the funder open it with the funder having forgotten it.

+`option-data-loss-protect` was added to allow a node which has somehow fallen behind (eg. restored from old backup) to detect it, and know that it cannot broadcast its current commitment transaction (which would lead to total loss of funds, as the remote node has proven it knows the revocation preimage).
+The error returned by the fallen-behind node (or simply the invalid numbers in the `channel_reestablish` it has sent) should make the other node drop its current commitment transaction to the chain, which will at least allow the recovery on non-HTLC funds for the fallen-behind node if the `my_current_per_commitment_point` is valid.
+On the other hand, it also means the fallen-behind node has revealed this fact (though not
+provably: it could be lying), and the other node could use this to broadcast a previous state.

 # Authors